stephenkyang/tp/docs/UserGuide.md

 You can keep track of your expenses better by creating and editing custom budgets, and also taking note of what deposits you have to have a better understanding of your overall spending and saving.

-## System requirements
+## Features

-BudgetBuddy is built using Java version 11 and only works on Windows, MAC and Linux OS.
-Ensure that you are running Java version 11 on your device.
+Here are some features that Budget Buddy offers:

+#### Track your expenses
+- You can keep track any items that you have just spent on BudgetBuddy!

+#### Categorize your budget into different names
+- Instead of keeping your expenses into a single list, split up into different categories (e.g. Transport, Food, Bills)!

+#### Keep a list of your deposits
+- Have extra earnings that you wish to keep track too?
+Fret not!

+#### Show your overall budget result
+- Summarize your overall budget and see what needs to be improved!

+#### Remind your spending
+- Always have a buddy to remind your spending!

+#### Sort and filter deposits and expenses
+- You can sort deposits and expenses by categories and date too!

+#### Persistent Data
+- Budget Buddy ensures that your data is always with us!

 ## Installation guide

+BudgetBuddy is built using Java version 11 and only works on **Windows, MAC and Linux OS**.
+Please ensure that you are running **Java version 11** on your device.

 1. Download the `budgetbuddy.jar` file under [Releases](https://github.com/AY2223S2-CS2113-W15-3/tp/releases)
 2. Copy the file into a folder of your choice.
-Ensure that you do not have `data.json` in the same directory.
+Ensure that you do not have `data.json` in the same directory, as this will be used to store the data of this application!
 3. Launch your command prompt/terminal and navigate to the folder where `budgetbuddy.jar` is located.
 4. Run the following command: `java -jar budgetbuddy.jar`

-**NOTE: It is not recommended to edit the data.json file unless you know what you are doing!**

-**Please change your command line interface's character encoding to UTF-8 if the application displays text such as ????.**

-For Windows, if you are using command prompt or powershell, change the code page by typing `chcp 65001` in the prompt.
-For Mac, change the Text encoding to `UTF-8` under International section in your Terminal Settings.

-You will be then greeted by Budget Buddy as shown below:
+After launching the application for the first time, you will be greeted by the application as shown:
 ```
 Could not locate data.json file.
 A file will be automatically created after an action!
 _______________